CAD Component Design.

 Order A 3D CAD Model

-We start by requesting a design consultation where we aim to gather as much information as possible about your part, such as dimensions, features, interactions, part performance requirements, and from that information we will draw up a 3D CAD model to your exact specifications.
+During the consultation our team will gather information from you about your part such as, dimensions, features, interactions, part performance requirements.
+We’ll take that information and draw up a 3D CAD model to your exact specifications.

-It will speed the process up if you have created detailed pen on paper dimensioned drawings or have a crude prototype model that we can take dimensions from but even in the absence of these items we can produce CAD models rapidly.
+If you’ve already created dimensioned drawings or have a prototype model that we can take dimensions from then that will speed up the process but even in the absence of these items we can produce CAD models rapidly.

-Simply submit your CAD file here and we can begin the process.
+Submit your CAD file here to begin the DFM appraisal process.

 Component Design for Injection Moulding.